 Bulk Sale Laws

-“Bulk sales” or “bulk transfers” refer to the transfer of large amounts of assets, most notably inventory.
+“Bulk sales” or “bulk transfers” refer to transferring large amounts of assets, most notably inventory.
 Federal bulk sales laws typically only apply to businesses in bankruptcy.
 State bulk sales laws prevent businesses from doing bulk transfers solely to avoid state sales taxes.

 Is the new owner inheriting a large amount of inventory?
 Depending on your state, the new owner may have to obtain special certification to prove that you are not transferring over the inventory solely to avoid paying taxes on it.